muchdogesec/dogesec_website/_posts/2024-07-23-stix_graph_ransomware_crypto_ransom_payments.md

 It is important to stress here that this work should be considered a proof-of-concept to show how our new STIX crypto objects can be used to model criminal transactions related to Ransomware (or any crime really).

 You can do better than me!

+Once you have a cryptocurrency transaction or wallet represented as STIX objects you can use them, across your research.
+Link them to new malware strings, actors, reports, etc. to build your graph of intelligence.

 If this post has given you enough inspiration to start using STIX to represent crypto in your research, then I've achieved my objective.